 - Get permission from your friends to use them as a reference, and ask them not to mention that you helped them for free.
 After the wedding is over, and the friends are grateful for your assistance, tell them you are getting started in your new career as a wedding planner, and ask them to refer you to their friends who are getting married.
 Word of mouth will always be your most important source of new business.
 You may ask your friends to mention your name in their wedding announcements as the wedding planner.
 Mentioning that they had a wedding planner will impress their friends and you will get free publicity.

 - Talk to local places of worship and catering halls about their weddings; particularly ones where you have a personal connection.
 Give your business cards to the wedding coordinator or whoever talks to brides about using the space for a wedding.
 These people may refer you to the brides long before they think about hiring a wedding planner.
 Try to get a list of future weddings from them, and send the bride a letter and a brochure.

-- Consider having a brochure printed - it can be an inexpensive tri-fold brochure in black and white, or a more expensive printed piece with color photographs.
-I suggest you start with the inexpensive version, but be sure to use attractive and easy to read fonts, as well as a nice layout to make your brochure present the right image.
+- Consider having a brochure printed -- it can be an inexpensive tri-fold brochure in black and white or a more expensive printed piece with color photographs.
+Start with an inexpensive version, but be sure to use attractive and easy to read fonts, as well as a nice layout to make your brochure present the right image.
 Your local copy center can assist you with this project.
 After you have been in the field for a while you can have a more expensive brochure printed, featuring the weddings you have done.